-Testimony was received regarding potential impacts on pedestrian safety including loss of buffer space between vehicles and the sidewalk and faster traffic on a widened Cottage Street increasing danger for students who cross the street
+Testimony was received regarding potential impacts on pedestrian safety including loss of buffer space between vehicles and the sidewalk and faster traffic on a widened Cottage Street increasing danger for students who cross the street.

-Staff Response: Staff found that the proposed improvements meet standards for pedestrian connections on private property and, with conditions, meet alternative street standards for public sidewalks.
+Finding: The proposed improvements meet standards for pedestrian connections on private property and, with conditions, meet alternative street standards for public sidewalks.